tystar86/python_exercises/Tasks/conditional_statements_and_loops.md

 #1.
->Write a Python program to find those numbers which are divisible by 7 and multiple of 5, between 1500 and 2700 (both included).
+>Write a function to find those numbers which are divisible by 7 and multiple of 5, between 1500 and 2700 (both included).

 #2.
->Write a Python program to convert temperatures to and from celsius, fahrenheit.
+>Write a function to convert temperatures to and from celsius, fahrenheit.

 * [ Formula : c/5 = f-32/9 [ where c = temperature in celsius and f = temperature in fahrenheit ]